dhsaks/resthomework/README.md

 # Deploy it and create a PR
 Deploy it somewhere Heroku, AWS, Google Cloud, etc.  Create a PR back to this repo from your fork and include the URL to the deployed app.

-# Dockerize the application
+# BONUS: Dockerize the application
-Create a Dockerfile so anyone with the repo can build a docker image
+For bonus points, create a Dockerfile so anyone with the repo can build a docker image